 I’m not a fan of facebook…..however I get asked the questions, so have had to develop some familiarity, so here’s a quick reference until facebook changes things again.

-Before you get too stuck in to facebook for your events, you may wamt to look at oreilly.com’s advice on perhap not using facebook as the home for your public events.
+Before you get too stuck in to facebook for your events, look at oreilly.com’s advice on perhap not using facebook as the home for your public events.

 Finding that public events ics feed in facebook

 - Login to Facebook (you have to be logged in, seems one cannot find the ics link if not logged in)

 - When you create your events – make sure that they are public events if you want them to appear in the ics feed.

 - Find the public feed from a facebook ‘page’